 Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 This guide covers the eight specific causes that produce almost every occurrence of negative inventory in apparel operations, the operational signature of each, the workflow fix, and the structural fix that addresses most causes at once.
-It is meant for operations teams running wholesale, DTC, marketplaces, and 3PL together, where negative inventory is most common and most consequential.
+It is written for operations teams running wholesale, DTC, marketplaces, and 3PL together, where negative inventory is most common and most consequential.

 What does negative inventory actually mean for an apparel operation?

-For apparel brands, negative inventory matters because the operational consequences are concrete:
+For apparel brands, negative inventory matters because the operational consequences are concrete.

 Oversells.
 A negative count typically means orders were committed against inventory that did not exist.
 The brand has accepted revenue and now needs to either fulfill from elsewhere, cancel and apologize, or backorder.

 Allocation conflicts with retailers.
 A negative wholesale count means a retailer expects units that are not available.
 The brand either ships short, scrambles for replacement units, or triggers a chargeback.
+For mid-market apparel, a single Nordstrom or Saks chargeback often exceeds the margin on the entire PO line.

 Reporting credibility loss.
 Finance cannot close the books with negative inventory in the data.
 Operations cannot trust the count to make reorder decisions.
 The team works around the negative numbers, which means the operating record has lost authority.
+This is breakpoint 6 of the 6 Breakpoints framework arriving early.

 Customer-experience cost.
 When negative inventory translates to cancelled orders, the customer-experience team handles the recovery.
 The cost includes refund processing, customer communication, lost trust, and sometimes lost lifetime value.